-Starting this February, platform work is taking place at Rutherford GO station and half of the existing platform will be closed.
+Starting February 24, platform work is taking place at Rutherford GO station and half of the existing platform will be closed.
 That means you might have to board your GO train a bit differently.
 The disruption to your normal routine is all in the name of adding more train service in the future.

 One of Vaughan’s busiest train stations is getting some major upgrades to help make room for more transit options.

-Preliminary construction on the station started in late 2019, but in order to safely continue the work, Metrolinx will close the north half of the existing platform in mid-February so crews can continue to build the new station amenities.
+Preliminary construction on the station started in late 2019, but in order to safely continue the work, Metrolinx will close the north half of the existing platform on February 24, so crews can continue to build the new station amenities.

 Over the next year, workers will build new elevators and stairways that will connect to the underground pedestrian tunnel that was installed in 2018.
 Later on, they will also build a new pedestrian bridge that will join the two platforms and ultimately lead to the new station building and parking structure.

-Below is a construction map that shows the new station layout once the platform closes in mid-February 2020.
+Below is a construction map that shows the new station layout once the platform closes in on February 24, 2020.

 All of this construction doesn’t come without some growing pains.
 This massive undertaking means GO customers may have to adjust the way they board and exit their train at Rutherford GO.
 Boarding restrictions will be in place at the station until the work on the north half of the platform is complete at the end of the year.